Negiyaki ねぎ焼き (Green Onion Pancake)

 The Process of Negiyaki

-Negiyaki, also known as Green Onion Pancake, is a savory pancake local food from the Kansai region and traditionally, it was cooked with a round-baked dough and a large amount of green onions and ingredients placed on top of it.
-However, due to improvising its taste, there are some shops that offer a “Mixed Grill” meaning they mixed the finely diced Japanese leek (negi) into the batter, resulting in a thinner pancake or they can add a small amount of cabbage and mix it with green onions.
+Negiyaki, also known as Green Onion Pancake, is a savory pancake from the Kansai region.
+Traditionally, cooks prepared it with round-baked dough and topped it with a large amount of green onions and other ingredients.
+However, some shops have improvised its taste by offering a “Mixed Grill”.
+This means they mix finely diced Japanese leek (negi) into the batter, resulting in a thinner pancake.
+They can also add a small amount of cabbage and mix it with green onions.

 negiyaki